CS-Developer-2020/MathGiant/README.md

 <br>
 https://youtu.be/yrNcK4zmwLM

+A mathematical game to solving essay and subtraction, multiplication and division exercises.
+The difficulty levels are: beginner and advanced.
+Each stage is accompanied by experiential music, animations and sounds.
+To control music used Singelton pattern.
+User can turn off/on music and vibration at any time.
+To flip balloons on screen used Asynchronous thread.
+Have a high score table.
+To get to the next level you have to answer 8 times correctly, to lose you have 3 attempts to make a mistake.

 <h1>What is the purpose of the game?</h1>
 <p>Swipe your finger to guide a spaceship in the galaxy to avoid asteroids and collect coins.